NArnott/InterviewApp/Readme.txt

 Note that we've integrated MyService with swagger so you can test your APIs without the need for an external test tool (such as Postman), just by running the project

+MySite has a couple existing components you can use as a reference:
+* CounterComponent - Simple UI the increments a counter by clicking a button
+* FetchDataComponent - Displays a table of weather data that is pulled using an HttpClient call.

+You are allowed to use your favorite search engine to look up various syntax and examples if needed.

+When you are ready to test, just hit F5 to run both projects.
+Do NOT use the command line.

 For your reference, the backend host URI is https://localhost:44378.